xinbaiusc/MLR-OOD/README.md

 # MLR-OOD
-MLR-OOD is a a Markov chain based Likelihood Ratio method for Out-Of-Distribution (OOD) detection of genomic sequences.
+MLR-OOD is a Markov chain based Likelihood Ratio method for Out-Of-Distribution (OOD) detection of genomic sequences.

 ## Installation
 ```